 The dresses at Marc Jacobs were large and voluminous, looking like ruffles on top of ruffles.
 The designs at Molly Goddard were like a smaller version, with the dresses ending just above the knees and the ruffles somewhat smaller.

-At Erdem and Emilia Wickstead, merengue dresses were still large and tent-like, but somewhat simpler in lovely pastel shades.
-The silky design at Carolina Herrera was a more elegant take on the merengue dress, with the shoulders bared.
+At Erdem and Emilia Wickstead, meringue dresses were still large and tent-like, but somewhat simpler in lovely pastel shades.
+The silky design at Carolina Herrera was a more elegant take on the meringue dress, with the shoulders bared.

 One of the most perfect summer 2019 fashion trends is the draped silhouette that we’ve seen in all kinds of dresses.
 Simple designs, with a scarf or large swatch of fabric draped, wrapped, and tied, make perfect sense as summer approaches.
 These dresses feel luxurious, but they are comfortable and can be perfectly dressed down for a day at the beach or elevated with jewelry to be worn during special events.

 At Loewe, the beachy collection included multiple dresses made of scarf fabrics that simply draped over the body, looking cool and vacation-perfect.
 Gvasalia, for Balenciaga, really took the idea of draping to heart, with one of the most beautiful dresses in his collection simply being crafted out of a single piece of fabric elegantly wrapped around the models.

 Draping was especially unique at Marni, since it was done with swatches of fabric extending from skirts, with some holes cut out so they could then be draped over the shoulder.
 At Etro and Erika Cavallini, we saw summery dresses draped and wrapped around the body, with a simple tie at the waist.